veniamin-ilmer/decoding_rom/README.md

 ## Finding the ROM

-First, reading through the patent, I can divide the chip into sections:
+Reading through the patent, I can divide the chip into sections:

 ![Chip](chip.png)